B-Benja/Flask_Django_Snippets/README.md

 # Flask_Django_Snippets
-Same exmaples done with Flask or Django
+Same examples done with Flask or Django